Skip to main content

 1

-Read the Cloudeval result, source section, workflow run, report links, and artifacts before approving the infrastructure diff.
+Check the overall gate, source section, workflow run, report links, artifacts, posture, validation, and cost before reading lower-signal recommendations.

 2